mwat56/kaliber/README.md

 Well, there may be several reasons one of which could be Copyright problems.

 If not all your books are in the public domain and Copyright-free in most countries you may _not make them publicly available_.
-In that case you're most likely the only actual remote user allowed to access the books in your library.
+In that case you're most likely the only actual user allowed to access the books in your library.
 Depending on your country's legislation you may or may not include your family members.
 If in doubt please consult a Copyright expert.

-The `authAll` commandline option (and INI setting) allows you to specify whether access to _all_ pages require user authentication; if that flag is `false` then only the download links require authentication, if `true` _any_ access requires a given username/password pair.
+The `authAll` commandline option (and INI setting) allows you to specify whether access to _all_ pages requires user authentication; if that flag is `false` then only the download links require authentication, if `true` _any_ access requires a given username/password pair.

-Whenever there's no password file given (either in the INI file `passfile` or the command-line `-uf`) all functionality requiring authentication will be _disabled_ which in turn means that everybody can access your library.
+Whenever there's no password file given (either in the INI file `passfile` or the command-line `-uf`) all functionality requiring authentication will be _disabled_ which in turn means that everybody can freely access your library.
+This is probably _not_ what you want.

-_Note_ that the password file generated and used by this system resembles the `htpasswd` used by the _Apache_ web-server, but both files are _not_ interchangeable because the actual encryption algorithms used by both are different.
+> _Note_ that the password file generated and used by this application resembles the `htpasswd` used by the _Apache_ web-server, but both files are _not_ interchangeable because the actual encryption algorithms used by both are different.

 #### User/password file & handling